Faster computation of nonstabilizerness: Acknowledgments

 \section{Acknowledgments}

-We thank Shigeo Hakkaku, Bartosz Regula, and Ryuji Takagi for their helpful discussions.
-N.Y. wishes to thank JST PRESTO No. JPMJPR2119 and the support from IBM Quantum.
-This work was supported by JST Grant Number JPMJPF2221.
-This work was supported by JST ERATO Grant Number JPMJER2302 and JST CREST Grant Number JPMJCR23I4, Japan.
+We thank Shigeo Hakkaku, Bartosz Regula, and Ryuji Takagi for helpful discussions.
+N.Y. wishes to thank JST PRESTO for Grant No.\ JPMJPR2119 and is grateful for support from IBM Quantum.
+This work was supported by JST Grant No.\ JPMJPF2221, JST ERATO Grant No.\ JPMJER2302 and JST CREST Grant No.\ JPMJCR23I4, Japan.